 Noche de San Juan – June 23

-The Noche de San Juan (night of Saint John) on the 23rd is when most of the fiesta activities get started, just after sunset.
+The Noche de San Juan (night of Saint John) on the 23rd is when most fiesta activities start, just after sunset.
 Of course, people will be out earlier in the day to stake out their spot on the beach and kick things off a bit early.
-It is the one night each year, where bonfires and camping are allowed on the beaches.
+It is the one night each year when bonfires and camping are allowed on the beaches.
 This celebration usually has roaring bonfires, drinks, food, and friends.
 Don’t even think you will get any sleep, as the beach parties will go on until dawn.
-When San Juan falls on the weekend, it continues a little longer Spanish style.
+When San Juan falls on the weekend, it continues a little longer in Spanish style.

 This is a night full of mystical powers and superstitions.
 For a year of good luck, here are some of the activities you may want to try: